Rebuild & Renew Project

 The community of San Marquitos de Yamales has 136 people living in 30 homes.
 Thirty children, with one teacher, attend the local community school.

-This comprehensive WASH (water, sanitation and hygiene) project will provide the school with much needed tools and education, including:
+Funding from Clarke Cares Foundation helped to provide the school with much needed tools and education, including: